Beyond Diagonal Reconfigurable Intelligent Surfaces Utilizing Graph Theory: Modeling, Architecture Design, and Optimization: BD-RIS Modeling Utilizing Graph Theory

+yielding that $\boldsymbol{\Theta}$ is symmetric unitary in the case of reciprocal and lossless RIS.
 Depending on the circuit topology of the $N$-port reconfigurable impedance network, the scattering matrix $\boldsymbol{\Theta}$ and admittance matrix $\mathbf{Y}$ satisfy different constraints, which results in diagonal RIS and beyond diagonal RIS as follows.